medic/cht-docs/content/en/core/process/workflow.md

 {{% alert title="Note" %}} Every commit message should be able to complete the following sentence:
 When applied, this commit will: {YOUR COMMIT MESSAGE} {{% /alert %}}

+When your branch is ready for review, create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+If you know who you'd like to review the PR, you can assign them directly.
+If you are unsure, you can leave it to the maintainers to handle the PR.

+{{% alert title="Note" %}}If the PR is part of an open issue in cht-core, add the [`Blocked: waiting on AT` label](https://github.com/medic/cht-docs/labels/Blocked%3A%20waiting%20on%20AT) so that the PR isn't accidentally merged prematurely, before the issue is acceptance tested and complete.{{% /alert %}}

 ## Reviewing Pull Requests

 Documentation reviewers are automated by the [code owners](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) mechanism.
 In general, reviewers should: